rbouckaert/DeveloperManual/README.md

 Once simulator $S(M)$ and model implementation $I(M)$ are verified to be correct, next step is implementing efficient operators, running MCMCs to verify that parameters drawn from the prior are covered 95% of the time in the 95% HPD interval of parameter distributions.

+The direct simulator operator (see `DirectSimulatorOperator` above) can be used as starting operator, and new operators added one by one to verify correctness.

 The BEAST 2 [Experimenter](https://github.com/rbouckaert/Experimenter) package can assist (see section "Using the Experimenter package" below).